zachhall/veilfinder/readme.md

 # VEILFINDER
-### An urban fantasy hack of Pathfinder 2nd Edition
+### An urban fantasy setting and hack for Pathfinder 2nd Edition

 Designed by Zach Hall